AmgadSa/odin-recipes/README.md

 # odin-recipes
 As part of the odin project.
-Odin recipes project is is here to practise the HTML knowledge I acquired so far.
+Odin recipes project is intended to practise the basic HTML knowledge acquired so far along with the most used github commands.
-So far, I have learned Github and some basic HTML.